peter88213/aeon3md/docs/usage.md

 ## Character sheets

-This will generate a new OpenDocument text document (odt) containing character tags, summary, characteristics, traits, and notes.
+This will generate a new Markdown file (md) containing character tags, summary, characteristics, traits, and notes.

 File name suffix is